cis-projects/swen90007_course_notes/_sources/introduction/introduction.md

 ## Contributors

 A big thank you to the contributors who created and maintain these course notes — you can get in touch with them via the [project repository](https://github.com/cis-projects/swen90007_course_notes).

-This work was supported by the University of Melbourne Chancellery Academic – Dual Delivery Contributions grant.